nass600/macos-setup/README.md

 ## Installation

-1. Install XCode from the App Store

-2. First download your ssh key or create a new one by executing:
+1. First download your ssh key or create a new one by executing:

    ```bash
    ssh-keygen
    ```

-3. Run the installation script:
+2. Run the installation script:

    ```bash
    sh <(curl -L https://raw.github.com/nass600/macos-setup/master/bin/install)